rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 Rate limits are thresholds that are reset after a certain amount of time passes.
 Absolute limits are fixed at the account level.
-For the most up-to-date information about rate and absolute limits (which include instance and volume limits), see the "Limits" section in the _[Rackspace Cloud Databases Developer Guide](https://developer.rackspace.com/docs/cloud-databases/v1/general-api-info/limits/)_.
+For the most up-to-date information about rate and absolute limits (which include instance and volume limits), see the "Limits" section of the _[Rackspace Cloud Databases Developer Guide](https://developer.rackspace.com/docs/cloud-databases/v1/general-api-info/limits/)_.